BY ANDREW MORKES, FOUNDER OF NATURE IN CHICAGOLAND

 Isle Royale National Park (Michigan): This is the place to go if you want solitude.
 The park had only 28,329 visits in 2017, according to the NPS.
 You’ll need to take a ferry to get to the island, and accommodations are Spartan.
 But the payoff is well worth it: rugged, but stunning, scenery; moose and wolves; the Northern Lights; and as much as hiking, kayaking, canoeing, camping, and scuba diving that you can fit into your schedule.

 Knife River Indian Villages Historic Site (North Dakota): Visit Knife River to see the location of a major trading center for Native Americans and European traders, where Lewis and Clark spent the winter of 1804-1805 among the Mandan and Hidatsa Indians.
 At this spot, the explorers Lewis and Clark hired French trapper Toussaint Charbonneau as an interpreter.
 He brought along his young Shoshone wife, Sacagawea, who played an integral role in their journey to the Pacific.
 Despite their significant role in Native American and American history, the Knife River Indian Villages are a quiet contemplative destination.
 The wind blows through the cottonwoods, and the river gently flows where earth lodges once stood, men traded, and children played.
 Other than the imprints of the Mandan earth lodges, which are still visible from the air, little remains of the villages.
 But a visitor center brings the story of the Mandan and Hidatsa Indians, Sacagawea, and European traders to life.
 There were only 10,750 visits to this NPS unit in 2014.
 A trip to the Knife River Indian Villages is a nice one-day stop as you head to or from Theodore Roosevelt National Park.
+I wrote a story about suddenly meeting a bison and other adventures at the park.

 Lincoln Home National Historic Site (200 miles from downtown Chicago in Springfield, Illinois).
 Surveys of presidential historians and the general public typically rank Abraham Lincoln as the greatest president.
 So why not tour his Springfield, Illinois, 12-room, Greek Revival house, in which he lived for 17 years before becoming president?
 While in Springfield, also consider checking out The Lincoln Depot, where the president-elect gave a farewell speech before heading to Washington, D.C. in 1861; the Abraham Lincoln Presidential Library and Museum; and the Lincoln Tomb State Historic Site.
 If you’re on a presidential site kick, also check out the Herbert Hoover National Historic Site in West Branch, Iowa (about 211 miles from Chicago), and the Ulysses S. Grant Home in Galena, Illinois (about 170 miles from Chicago).
 Note, the Grant home is not part of the National Park Service.